docker/extensions-sdk/docs/index.md

 From the [releases page](https://github.com/docker/extensions-sdk/releases/latest), install both the Docker Desktop build and the Extensions CLI which is used to manage extensions later on.

+> Extensions can install binaries, invoke commands and access files on your machine.
+Make sure you trust extensions before installing them on your machine.
+> {: .warning}

 Once you've downloaded the Extensions CLI, extract the binary in to `~/.docker/cli-plugins`.

 In your terminal, run: